jaikarve/databricks-aws-e2-cft/README.md

 This template is a work in progress.
 Here is what is left to implement:

-  1. AWS PrivateEndpoint & PrivateLink configuration
+  1. Verify PrivateLink configuration is correct.